Ready to write literature circle lesson plans? This post will guide you through everything you need to know to get started!

 Why should you use them?

-1.Book clubs are FUN!
+1.First of all, book clubs are FUN!
 Students get to sit in a small group and TALK!
 What middle schooler doesn’t love that??

-2. They provide variety.
+2. They also provide variety.
 Keeping your class interesting, different, and changing helps keep interest in your class.

 3. When you set up book clubs, you are making sure that the right books are getting to the right readers.